 Combining sustainability, superior taste and consistent quality is important to us, our customers and consumers.
 That is why we have invested in exclusive post-harvest centres where we collect, ferment and dry the cocoa beans ourselves.
 This unique approach has enabled us to master the fermentation process, a crucial step in ensuring high-quality cocoa that consistently meets our stringent quality standards.
 In return, farmers are rewarded with a better price for their better cocoa.
 They receive quality premiums linked to the quality of the cocoa they supply – a real incentive for continuous quality improvement.

 Finally, we know that supporting farmers is also about helping them and their families to have a sustainable living.
-We believe the chocolate bonus is the tool that can rebalance the power relationship in the supply chains.
+We believe the chocolate bonus can rebalance the power relationship in the supply chains.
 Consumers and customers will be able to contribute towards lifting farmers and their communities out of poverty thanks to a fixed contribution that is part of the price of Cacao-Trace products.
 With full transparency, 100% of this consumer contribution is received by the farmers.
 In turn, it helps create communities that farmers and their children would want to live in, all while encouraging the next generation of cocoa farmers.